 General description of position:

-The successful candidate will collaborate on existing projects and have some freedom to lead new research directions.
-Duties will include qualitative and/or quantitative data collection and analysis, preparing manuscripts for physics and STEM education journals, presenting at related conferences, and supporting graduate and undergraduate physics education researchers.
-Opportunities to teach are likely available if desired.
+The successful candidate will spend at least 50% of their time on the GTA training project, but due to the nature of the funding, there is some freedom to collaborate on existing projects and to lead new research directions.
+Duties will include designing simulator lessons, conducting classroom observations and interviews, collecting student learning data, data analysis, preparing manuscripts for STEM education journals, presenting at related conferences, and supporting graduate and undergraduate researchers.

 Required minimum qualifications:

-Ph.D. in Physics, Physics Education Research, or a closely related field by June 30, 2017; familiarity with discipline-based education research methodologies; a demonstrated ability to collaborate with others and work independently.
+Ph.D. in Physics, Physics Education Research, Chemistry, Chemistry Education Research or a closely related field by June 30, 2018 (minimally, all degree requirements must be met if the degree has not yet been conferred by the deadline); familiarity with discipline-based education research methodologies; a demonstrated ability to collaborate with others and work independently.

-Demonstrated experience with one or more of the following: using qualitative and/or quantitative research methods; analyzing qualitative and/or quantitative data; instrument development and assessment; developing interview protocols; strong oral and written communication skills.
+Demonstrated experience with one or more of the following: conducting and analyzing classroom observations; conducting and analyzing interviews; GTA/teacher professional development; teaching student-centered STEM courses; strong oral and written communication skills.

 The University of Central Florida is currently the second largest school in the United States by student enrollment.
 UCF is located in sunny Orlando, Florida.